breezy-weather/breezy-weather/CONTRIBUTE.md

 Replace `WeatherSource.OPEN_METEO` with your `WeatherSource` in the location functions.

 Then focus on the `requestWeather()` function.
 You will need to create a converter class.
-The goal of a converter class is to normalize the data we received into Geometric Weather data objects.
+The goal of a converter class is to normalize the data we received into Breezy Weather data objects.

 Here is the minimum code you need to put in `app/src/main/java/wangdaye/com/geometricweather/weather/converters/`:
 ```kotlin